Here Are Some Awesome European Hostels That We Recommend!

 Address: 20 Rue d’Orsel, 75018 Paris, France

 If you’re travelling to Germany for the first time, we have a LOT to say – probably because Lisa is German and we’ve travelled the country quite a bit!
-The country is full of beautiful cities – from the large cities like Berlin to the beautiful smaller places like Würzburg or Aschaffenburg.
+The country is full of beautiful cities – from the large cities like Berlin to the beautiful smaller places like Würzburg, Bamberg, or even Aschaffenburg.

 That said, we’ve stayed in loads of hostels across the country.
-Below are just two hostels we liked in cities you might be looking for.
+Below are just two hostels we liked in cities.
 For more German hostels, check out a whole post on hostels in Germany that we love!